CW Ticket Sentiment Analyzer

 Problem it solves:

-- eliminates repeated sentiment generation
+- eliminates repeated sentiment generation across multiple calling agents

 - reduces compute cost and latency